RiccardoMengozzi/drl_navigation/README.md

 # Best model

-# Best model

-The model that you can see in the [video](docs/Preview.mp4), can be found [here](rl_models/best_model/balmy-sea-253).
+The model that you can see in the [video](docs/Preview.gif), can be found [here](rl_models/best_model/balmy-sea-253).
 This model have been trained with a continual learning approach, totalling approximatly 750000 steps:

 1. Learn to maximize forward motion, minimizing angular velocity.
 2. Learn to avoid obstacles.